angelinaaziz/mars-rover/README.md

 # mars-rover
 A rust-powered Mars Rover simulator!
-Guides rovers across a grid, dodge hazards, and avoid getting "LOST" in space (literally).
+Guides rovers across a grid, Try not to get "LOST".